-Or have you witnessed an employee who can propose innovating ideas, out of the blue?
+Or have you witnessed an employee who can come up with innovating ideas, out of the blue?

-It looks as though these people have the special gift to always know what to do, or what to say, just in time.
+It looks as though these people have a special gift, always knowing what to do, or what to say, just in time.
 How fascinating!

 The ability to make wise decisions with minimal information, to adjust to others and influence them, and to think differently is a sign of admirable wit.

 And is this not what is expected of a leader?

 How can one explain this talent?
 Can it be deliberately developed?

 One could believe from the outset that this kind of talent comes from a person’s pure intelligence, his or her faculty of reasoning.

 However, that would clearly underestimate the power of human thinking.
 Our brain is not limited to its rational capacities.